ZodiacalComet/green2epub/README.md

             Text files in greentext format to convert

 OPTIONS:
+    -t, --title <TITLE>
+            Title of the greentext

     -a, --author <AUTHOR>
             Name of the author

     -c, --cover <FILE>
             Cover image to use

+    -s, --subject <SUBJECT>
+            Greentext subjects/tags.

+            Can be used multiple times to set more than one.

+    -o, --output <PATH>
+            Path for the generated epub file

+        --green-color <COLOR>
+            Color of the green highlight

+            [default: #2CAF26]

+        --spoiler-color <COLOR>
+            Color of the spoiler highlight

+            [default: #000]

+    -v, --verbose
+            Shows verbose output, can be used multiple times to set level of verbosity

+    -q, --quiet
+            Supress all output

         --color <WHEN>
             When to use colors